-- Form 5884, Work Opportunity Credit; - Form 5884-A, Credits for Employers Affected by Hurricane Katrina, Rita, or Wilma; - Form 8844, Empowerment Zone and Renewal Community Employment Credit;
+- Form 5884, Work Opportunity

+- Form 8844, Empowerment Zone and Renewal Community Employment Credit;

-- Form 8845, Indian Employment Credit: and - Form 8861, Welfare-to-Work
+- Form 8845, Indian Employment Credit: and

+- Form 8861, Welfare-to-Work

 Pension, profit-sharing, etc. plans.
 Include the deduction for contributions to qualified pension, profit-sharing, or other funded deferred compensation plans.
 Employers who maintain such a plan generally must file one of the forms listed below, even if the plan is not a qualified plan under the Internal Revenue Code.
 The filing requirement applies even if the corporation does not claim a deduction for the current tax year.
 There are penalties for failure to file these forms on time and for overstating the pension plan deduction.
 See sections 6652(e) and 6662(f).